Meeco/cryppo-js/README.md

 **If you have a serialized encrypted payload**

-_Note: cryppo will use a derived key or the provided key based on the structure of the serialized data_
+_Note: cryppo will use a derived key or the provided key and correct SerializationFormat based on the structure of the serialized data_.

 Call `decryptWithKey`